-Mrs Claud Mullins, Elizabeth Gwendolen, 28, (1904-1997), daughter of a banker from a Russian sugar trading/banking family and a Savannah, Georgia mother, was at the time of the dinner the wealthy young wife of a London Magistrate, mother of two daughters, mother to be of a third child in the summer, and starting on the path towards a notable career in weaving – noted especially for her rugs, setting up her Trust for the funding training for young people, assisting in the founding of the precursor of the Crafts Council, and recognised with an O.B.E. in 1979.
+Mrs Claud Mullins, Elizabeth Gwendolen, 28, (1904-1997), daughter of a banker from a Russian sugar trading/banking family and a Savannah, Georgia mother, was at the time of the dinner the wealthy young wife of a London Magistrate, mother of two daughters, mother to be of a third child in the summer, and starting on the path towards a notable career in weaving – noted especially for her rugs, setting up her Trust for the funding of training for young people, assisting in the founding of the precursor of the Crafts Council, and recognised with an O.B.E. in 1979.
+Her married name was frequently misspelt as Mullens.

 Almost certainly alongside her husband and then it would have to be the suave James Drawbell or the American born salon hostess Anabel Douglas – she probably would have enjoyed conversation with them both, and on a four person table, that probably did happen.
 They might have simply alternated the sexes at this table.